-Jason Byassee holds the Butler chair in homiletics and biblical hermeneutics at the Vancouver School of Theology in British Columbia.
+Jason Byassee is pastor of Boone United Methodist Church in Boone, N.C., and a fellow in theology and leadership at Duke Divinity School.
+He holds the Butler chair in homiletics and biblical hermeneutics at the Vancouver School of Theology in British Columbia.

 Posts By This Author